mDIS For Developers (ICDP internal)

 php -S localhost:8000; firefox localhost:8000

-These commands start small web servers that are built into the respective language interpreters (Python/PHP), or downloads a small webserver lite-server (opens new window) from the internet (NodeJS).
-You might need to install lite-server withnpm i -g lite-server
+These commands start small web servers that are built into the respective language interpreters (Python/PHP), or download a small web server lite-server from the internet (NodeJS).
+You might need to install lite-server with npm i -g lite-server

 Searching this Documentation